-Among some of Seoul’s major tourist sites are a few unique flea markets selling all kinds of secondhand goods and antique items.
-Some of them take place all year round, while others are held on a weekly, yearly, or seasonal basis.
-From handmade goods and food to artwork, secondhand clothing, household appliances, musical instruments, and other unique items, the sheer diversity of goods is enough to warrant a visit to any of Seoul’s major flea markets located in the popular and accessible neighborhoods of Hongdae, Myeong-dong, Gangnam, and Itaewon Special Tourist Zone.
+Among some of Seoul’s major tourist sites are unique flea markets selling all kinds of secondhand goods and antiques.
+Some markets take place all year round, while others are held on a weekly, yearly, or seasonal basis.
+With handmade goods, food, artwork, secondhand clothing, household appliances, musical instruments, and other unique items available for sale, the sheer diversity of goods is enough to warrant a visit to any of Seoul’s major flea markets located in the popular and accessible neighborhoods of Hongdae, Myeong-dong, Gangnam, and Itaewon Special Tourist Zone.

-The Hwanghakdong Flea Market is a special market located along the Cheonggyecheon Stream that sells secondhand goods.
+The Hwanghak-dong Flea Market is a special market located along the Cheonggyecheon Stream that sells secondhand goods.
 It is also popularly known as “Manmul (all-things) Market” due to its variety of goods and “Dokkaebi (a Korean goblin) Market” as the dark interior of the shops stacked high with antiques makes one think of a place where goblins might live.
-The flea market is comprised of street vendors selling old books and videos, the antique street, the electronic appliance stores, the machinery stores, and the stalls out on the street.
-The market place became more popular thanks to the recent visit of G-Dragon, a member of the Korean pop group Big Bang, during the shooting of Korea’s popular entertainment show Infinite Challenge (Muhan Dojeon; 무한도전).
+The flea market is comprised of street vendors selling old books and videos, the antique street, electronic appliance stores, machinery stores, and stalls out on the street.
+In particular, the nearby Dongmyo Flea Market becomes packed every weekend with youths who love vintage fashion.

 - Address: 21, Cheonho-daero 4-gil, Dongdaemun-gu, Seoul